Brochures are sold in packages of 25.

 If you recognize yourself or your relationships in this brochure, you may wish to:

 - Educate yourself about emotionally abusive relationships.
 Two excellent resources include:

 Engle, Beverly, M.F.C.C.
 The Emotionally Abused Woman: Overcoming Destructive Patterns and Reclaiming Yourself.
 New York: Fawcett Columbine, 1992.

 Evans, Patricia.
 The Verbally Abusive Relationship: How to Recognize It and How to Respond.
 Holbrook, Massachusetts: Bob Adams, Inc., 1992.

 - Consider seeing a mental health professional.
 A counselor can help you understand the impact of an emotionally abusive relationship.
 A counselor can also help you learn healthier ways of relating to others and caring for your own needs.

-The Counseling Center has several other self-help brochures that may be particularly helpful: Addictive Relationships, Adult Children of Alcoholics, Assertiveness, Self-Confidence and Understanding Dysfunctional Relationship Patterns in Your Family.
+The Counseling Center has several other self-help brochures that may be particularly helpful: Addictive Relationships, Growing Up with Drinking or Other Substance Abuse, Assertiveness, Self-Confidence and Understanding Dysfunctional Relationship Patterns in Your Family.

 The Counseling Center also offers free workshops related to these issues.
 Dates, times, and locations of workshops are periodically listed in the Daily Illini, or you can call the Counseling Center at 217-333-3704 for more information.

 The Counseling Center also provides group and individual counseling and referral to other campus and community resources.
 For more information or to schedule an appointment to explore and assess what may be most helpful to you, call the Counseling Center at 217-333-3704.
 Appointments are strictly confidential and pre-paid through your student health fee.